ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 #### `document`

 For _block_ filters only.
+This is _type_ option (like `image` or `script`) which specifies _main frame_ (a.k.a. the root document) of a web page.
+Usually not necessary, because uBO implies it for filters specifying only host part of the URL.
 This will cause web pages which match the filter to be subjected to [strict blocking](https://github.com/gorhill/uBlock/wiki/Strict-blocking).

 #### `first-party`